ZacharyMohler/zmmg-angular/README.md

 # Database management web app built in Angular with RESTful API back end
 (note: the API source code is found in another repository here => https://github.com/ZacharyMohler/zmmg-api)
+<b>If you desire to get this application working on your own machine, it is currently configured to work on a heroku cloud environment and will need to be re-configured to work locally.</b>

 All code not generated with angular CLI written by Zachary Mohler.
 ### Reference material used: